flexible-atomic-code/fac/README.md

 #### 4-1 Anaconda distribution
 If your are using Anaconda distribution for Python environment, it may be necessary to install gcc compilers from Anacona.
+Linux:
++ gcc_linux-64
++ gfortran_linux-64

+macOS:
++ clang_osx-64
++ clangxx_osx-64
 ```
-conda install gcc
+conda install gcc_linux-64 gfortran_linux-64
 ```
+For the details of the Anaconda's compiler, see [the official page](https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html).

-It would be better to create a new virtual environment for FAC, as the gcc installation sometimes affects other Python packages.
+It would be better to create a new virtual environment for FAC, as the compiler installation sometimes affects other Python packages.
 For the details of the virtual environment, see [Anaconda's documentation](https://conda.io/docs/user-guide/tasks/manage-python.html#installing-a-different-version-of-python)